logos-storage/logos-storage-research/evaluations/threat-modeling.md

 #### Scenario

 In a single-reservation system, each slot is assigned to one storage provider through a 1-to-1 match.
-A storage provider may reserve a slot but delay filling it, hoping a better opportunity will appear — one that offers a higher reward than the original slot.
+A storage provider may reserve a slot but delay filling it, hoping a better opportunity will appear, one that offers a higher reward than the original slot.

 ```